Tricky to teach topics

 Lots of fantastic resources available from Sustrans charity to help everyone learn to ride a bike – whatever your age.

 Knowing how to tell the time is an important skill for daily life.
 Check out this fun video to help.

 - Buttoning a button.

 All sorts of ideas for making getting dressed a fun and learning activity here from Tiny Happy People.

 Learning to swim is an essential skill to keep children safe around water.
 Challenging during the coronavirus pandemic, but the Swimming Institute has some free online courses to practice technique!

 - Brushing teeth.

-Aimed at childcarers, this free short course on EY smart has lots of good information for parents too to help children develop good oral health.
+Aimed at childcarers, this short course on CEY smart has lots of good information for parents too to help children develop good oral health.
 The NHS and Child Smile also have some lovely resources and top tips to support healthy teeth.

 - Trying different foods.